 How is my child's grade-level placement determined?

-For K1 - Grade 2, grade-level placement is determined by the child's age by September 1.
+For K1 - Grade 2, grade-level placement is determined by the child's age.
 For Grades 3 - 12, grade-level placement depends on the child's current curriculum and grade level and academic ability within their grade level.
+See Admissions Policy.

 How can I schedule a tour?